CDCgov/abm-python-wrappers/docs/experiments.md

 ### Method: `get_default_value`

 #### Description
-Returns the default value of a parameter for a given step.Cponvenience method wrappers for `get_default_params`.
+Returns the default value of a parameter for a given step.
+Convenience method wrappers for `get_default_params`.

 #### Parameters
 - **`param`** (str): The string of the parameter name to be retrieved